Martin-Floor/prepare_proteins/README.md

 For instructions, please check the README file located in the dependencies folder.

+If the ParmBSC1 forcefield is used in OpenMM MD simulations, it should be properly cited with this [paper](https://www.nature.com/articles/nmeth.3658).

+Ivani, I., Dans, P. D., Noy, A., Pérez, A., Faustino, I., Hospital, A., ... & Orozco, M. (2016).
+Parmbsc1: a refined force field for DNA simulations.
+Nature methods, 13(1), 55-58.

 ## Tutorials

 A tutorial for basic usage is available in the docs folder: